• Skip to primary navigation

 Easy Coconut Macaroons

-These classic coconut macaroons are crispy on the outside yet soft and chewy on the inside, and only take 5 minutes to make.
+These classic coconut macaroons are crispy on the outside yet soft and chewy on the inside, and only take 5 minutes to mix together.

 Ingredients